-‘Hygiene theater’ persists, from touchless mustard to banned ice-cream cones
+COVID ‘hygiene theater’ persists, from touchless mustard to banned ice-cream cones

 “Earlier in the pandemic, it was good to see barriers and aggressive cleaning,” said Brad Engle, a corporate reputation consultant and Washington Nationals fan who, like many who visited Nationals Park, was stymied by the “touchless condiment” dispensers that showed up this season.
 “What they’re doing now is making people feel less comfortable.”

-Some fanstook to Twitter to lament the loss of ketchup pumps and open bins of onions and relish at the condiment tables.
+Some fans took to Twitter to lament the loss of ketchup pumps and open bins of onions and relish at the condiment tables.
 Others welcomed the new machines, even if the globs they delivered at the wave of a hand sometimes slathered hot dogs with ruinous puddles rather than delicate drizzles of mustard.

-“I’m glad we are at the point I can complain about something other than covid, but the @Nationals condiment situation is criminal,” Engle wrote in a tweet.
+“I’m glad we are at the point I can complain about something other than COVID, but the @Nationals condiment situation is criminal,” Engle wrote in a tweet.
 In an interview, he said the Nats created longer queues and tighter crowds of people by prohibiting cash transactions, requiring use of QR codes to order at some concession lines and adopting touchless technology that confused many customers.

 “I understand that the Nationals needed to take precautions,” said Frank Miller, a longtime season ticket holder, “but I feel they missed the mark.”

-Miller said the team’s no-bags policy had no apparent connection to covid safety, the touchless dispensers created “a lot of confusion,” and the no-cash concessions “created more big gatherings” of fans.
+Miller said the team’s no-bags policy had no apparent connection to COVID safety, the touchless dispensers created “a lot of confusion,” and the no-cash concessions “created more big gatherings” of fans.

 Nats spokeswoman Jennifer Mastin Giglio said some safety rules will change midseason.
 The team now allows vaccinated fans to go maskless.
 Last week, the Nats lifted the ban on small bags and, after The Washington Post passed along fans’ complaints about touchless condiment dispensers, got rid of those machines.